FAQ: IASB's Resolutions Process

-School boards that are members of the Association initiate, write, and submit resolution proposals.
+School boards that are members of the Association write and submit resolution proposals.
 Every proposal includes a statement of resolution and a statement of rationale.
-IASB staff works with the proposing school board(s) as needed, by reviewing and researching proposed resolutions to provide background on current law and ensure proper formatting.
+IASB staff works with the proposing school boards, as needed, by reviewing and researching proposed resolutions to provide background on current law and ensure proper formatting.
 Then, each proposed resolution is reviewed by the Resolutions Committee.

 What is the Resolutions Committee and what does it do?

 The Resolutions Committee is made up of 21 school board members representing each of the Association’s divisions.
-They are elected by school board members in that division to represent them on the statewide committee.
+The committee members are elected by fellow school board members from their division to represent them on the statewide committee.
 The Resolutions Committee consults with the proposing boards of education, deliberates on each proposal, and makes recommendations “to adopt” or “not adopt” each measure.
 A Resolutions Committee report is sent to all member boards of education and includes resolutions and recommendations selected for referral to the full membership at the Delegate Assembly.
 Regardless of the Committee recommendation, all proposals have an opportunity to be considered by the Delegate Assembly.

 What is the Delegate Assembly?

-The Delegate Assembly, held annually at the Joint Annual Conference, is the meeting where school board members vote on the proposals submitted by local school boards.
+The Delegate Assembly, held annually at the Joint Annual Conference, is the meeting where school board members vote on the proposals submitted by local boards of education.
 Each school board that is a member of the Association is entitled to one voting delegate at the Delegate Assembly.
-Every member board is advised to select one individual board member to serve as its delegate, and to review proposed resolutions with the full board before determining its vote.
+Every member board is entitled to select one individual board member to serve as its delegate, and to review proposed resolutions with the full board before determining its vote.